The update manager enables the user to change the view, mode and order of displaying update objects:

 To change object display mode, use the

-button on the toolbar in the desktop application.
+Method of Displaying an Objects List button on the toolbar.
 Click the button to change the display mode or click the button arrow to open a menu to select a mode:

 In Update Order.
 The order corresponds to the order, in which objects have been added to the update.
 The Update Objects root item is displayed in this mode.